Infrequently Noted

 A Word On Enterprise Software: Some of the worst performance disasters I've helped remediate are from a cateogry we can think of, generously, as "enterprise line-of-business apps".
 Dashboards, worfklow systems, corporate chat apps, that sort of thing.

 Teams building these experiences frequently assert that "startup performance isn't that important because people start our app in the morning and keep it open all day".
 At the limit, this can be true, but what they omit is that performance is cultural.
-A team that fails to define and measure critical user journeys that include loading will absolutely fail to define and measure interactivity metrics post-load.
+Teams that fails to define and measure critical user journeys, include loading, will absolutely fail to define and measure interactivity post-load.

 The old saying "how you do anything is how you do everything" is never more true than in software usability.

-This is, in part, why allowing a culture of user disrespect in favour of developer veneration is caustic to product usability brand value over time.
+This is why it's caustic to product usability and brand value to allow a culture of disrespect towards users in favour of developer veneration.
 The only antidote is to stamp it out wherever it arises by demanding user-focused realism in decisiomaking.

 "But..."